coryvisi/serverless-pdf-chat/docs/redshift_integration_guide.md

 1. Create a Secrets Manager secret with the username and password you created in the prior steps.

-    If you are already managing your Amazon Redshift credentials with a Secrets Manager secret, you can use the same secret for the AWS Glue Connector and skip this step.

     Refer to [Creating a secret for Amazon Redshift database connection credentials](https://docs.aws.amazon.com/redshift/latest/mgmt/redshift-secrets-manager-integration-create.html) for specific instructions.

     {: .important}
     The AWS Glue ETL job IAM role must have access to the encryption key you choose.
 We recommend using the InsuranceLake KMS key, `dev-insurancelake-kms-key`, because the AWS Glue ETL job IAM role already has access to decrypt using this key.

-1. Grant the AWS Glue IAM role access to the Secrets Manager secret containing your Amazon Redshift credentials.
+1. Grant the AWS Glue IAM role access to the Secrets Manager secret you just created.

     {: .note }
     The AWS managed policy `AWSGlueServiceRole` does not include Secrets Manager permissions.